Burnout and Resilience

 Decreased Sense of Accomplishment

-An unconquerable sense of futility: feeling that nothing you do makes any difference or like you have a lack of purpose.
+An unconquerable sense of futility - the feeling that nothing you do makes any difference or like you have a lack of purpose.

 Signs and symptoms of burnout are often a combination of emotional, physical, and behavioral elements.